source-Wizard/ID-SmartTracker/README.md

 # ID-SmartTracker

-ID SmartTracker – Intelligent ID Verification System ID SmartTracker is a Java-based identity tracking system developed in NetBeans, using SQL database, a camera for face recognition, and QR code technology for authentication and attendance tracking.
+ID SmartTracker – Intelligent ID Verification System ID SmartTracker is a Java-based identity tracking system developed in NetBeans, using SQL database, a camera for (we can add this feature in future **face recognition**), and QR code technology for authentication and attendance tracking.

 Key Features:
 ✅ Generate QR Code – Creates unique QR codes for users.